Travel Tales from Argentina and South America

 Although it is mainly known for being the cradle of Malbec grape, the most iconic wine of Argentina, the western […]

-Mendoza is home to more than 12000 wineries and a portion of the Andes Mountain range, Mendoza is not only […]
+Activities in Mendoza include more than 12000 wineries and a portion of the Andes Mountain range.
+Mendoza is not only […]

 According to the Huffington Post, the Mendoza region of Argentina has recently been ranked 4th in the top wine destinations […]